 Ancient history in Mykonos

 This long list of places to visit in Santorini is definitely hard to beat.
-However, Mykonos is most people's starting point in order to visit the UNESCO site of Ancient Delos.
+However, Mykonos is most people's starting point in order to go to the UNESCO site of Ancient Delos.

 In my opinion, Delos island is one of the most impressive ancient sites in Greece.
 During the Roman Era, this small island was a massive commercial hub.
 People from all around the known world lived and worked here.

 The stunning Delos island is one of the most important archaeological sites in Greece, and is only a short ferry ride from Mykonos.
 In my opinion, this half-day activity to the island of Delos is quite unique, even if you are not particularly interested in ancient history.

-In Mykonos Town, you can also visit the Archaeological Museum of Mykonos, the Folklore Museum and the Aegean Maritime Museum.
+In Mykonos Town, you can also pop into the Archaeological Museum of Mykonos, the Folklore Museum and the Aegean Maritime Museum.

 Conclusion: Mykonos wins this category solely because nearby Delos is so amazing!